 The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1% per annum, with a deferral of payments for the first six months.
 The Company intends to use the proceeds for purposes consistent with the PPP.
 While the Company currently believes that its use of the loan proceeds will meet the conditions for forgiveness of the loan in whole, there can be no assurance that it will not take actions that could cause the Company to be ineligible for forgiveness of the loan, in whole or in part.
-As of June 30, 2020, no amount of the PPP loan had been forgiven.
+The Company intends to apply for forgiveness when the portal becomes available.
+As of September 30, 2020, no amount of the PPP loan had been forgiven.